AOS55/pysystemtrade/docs/user_guide/backtesting-configuration.md

 my_config=Config(["filename.yaml", my_config_dict])
 ```

+!!! note

-Note that if there are overlapping keynames, then those in latter parts of the
-list of configs will override earlier versions.
+      If there are overlapping keynames, then those in latter parts of the list of configs will override earlier versions.

-This can be useful if, for example, we wanted to change the instrument weights
-'on the fly' but keep the rest of the configuration unchanged.
+      This can be useful if, for example, we wanted to change the instrument weights *on the fly* but keep the rest of the configuration unchanged.

-#### 5) Creating configuration files from .csv files
+#### Creating configuration files from .csv files

 Sometimes it is more convenient to specify certain parameters in a .csv file, then push them into a .yaml file.
 If you want to use this method then you can use these two functions: